From Alice to Charlie – the next step for the quantum internet

 What is a quantum internet?

 What is a quantum internet?
 And more importantly, why do we need it?
 Today’s internet connects computers across the globe.
 It helps us find facts and figures.
-Do home shopping online banking.
+Do home and shopping online banking.
 But it’s a playground for hackers.
 Enhancing our global network with a quantum internet will help solve this problem.

 Untappable quantum cryptography becomes practical with MDI-QKD